Making Your Own Headstone

 Assuming you have no cement working tools or Stamp Letters to press into the wet mortar the initial investment will be under $50.00 but can be used time and time again if washed and cleaned properly.
 One 2”X4”X 8’ is less than $2.00 and can be reused many times before needing replacing.
 Total expenditure, once letters, trowels and wood have been purchased is under $6.00 for the bag of mortar, per headstone/marker.

 Consider laying these markers horizontally, digging out an inch or two in the ground to lay them in.
 Placing them upright will invite cattle and wild life to use them as scratching posts and they will topple over time.

 Cemetery Coordinators and other organizations that make their own headstones remark they have seen these last 75 to 100 + years.

 Being a perfectionist doesn’t factor into this process – imperfections add authentic reality to your project.

 It should also be pointed out that APCRP does not disturb or deface the graves in any way; rather APCRP provides identification, dignity and honor to our heritage.

 Neal Du Shane – Taphopile and Founder, APCRP - MCPCRP

-Press-In Letters: http://magneticpoetry.com/product/psa-uc-classic/ Click on the link and you will find the 3 styles of Press-In Letters.
+Press-In Letters: www.magneticpoetry.com Click on Shop, then scroll down to Concrete Stamp Accessories.
+Click on that link and you will find the 3 styles of Press-In Letters.
 Each has a finger handle on the back of text or number.
 We use a combination of three different sizes.
 We recommend:

 11760 Traditional Times Font Upper Case (approx. 1.5" tall),